HumanCompatibleAI/imitation/docs/experts/loading-experts.rst

 the policy type.
 By default, the policies are loaded from the HumanCompatibleAI repository, but you can override this by setting the `organization` parameter in the `loader_kwargs`.
-When using the python API, you also have to specify the environment name as `env_name`.
+When using the Python API, you also have to specify the environment name as `env_name`.

 Uploading a policy to HuggingFace
 ---------------------------------